seilanhiep/data/kh/source_data/forestry_administration/cambodia_tree_seed_project_2003/soil_fertility_map_metadata.md

 Description

 The dataset provides soil fertility levels of different areas in Cambodia.
 Geographic data is encoded in the WGS 84 coordinate reference system.
-Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format